 - Capacity building and involvement of Private Sector Organization.

 Efforts have been made to strengthen the infrastructure for the management of Solid Waste in the project area and explore economic benefits from the activity through people’s participation.
 The main objective of the project is to strengthen the Solid Waste Management System through community participation and involving concerned institutions to ensure a close coordination among them.
 Through this project, the Society has demonstrated a Community Based Technology of converting waste to compost, which has been replicated in other parts of the city.
 Local Community and Municipal Corporation of Agra were also involved by the Society to keep the environment around Taj Mahal Clean and healthy.
+Achievements The Society has tired its level best to continue and sustain the ongoing activities of Solid Waste Management in the said project this year too.
+The project has now attained its sustainability and is now self funded.
+The voluntary workers of the Society have continued with their usual practice of door-to-door collection, transportation, segregation, disposal, composting etc in the target area.
+The waste transported was then segregated into degradable and non-degradable waste.
+The degradable waste is then put into the pits, developed by the Society at TORA, for decomposition.
+A very simple and cost effective process of composting was adopted by the Society.

 During this year, IES has organized few awareness and training programmes.
 Awareness camps at local schools and training programs for NGOs, ULBs/Municipal Staff were also organized.
 To involve farmers in the project, training programmes were also organized for them.
 The training programmes for farmers have improved their awareness level to use organic manure.